Sideline Pictures

 Many great filmmakers never went to film school.
 In part because there was much less competition.

 The reason there is so much more competition these days is because resources are so widely available.
 This is EXACTLY why you don't need to go to film school.
+Some concentrations lend themselves better to formal schooling (like cinematography, sound, editing), but even those might be better off mentoring under a professional.

 Here are five steps you can take to educate yourself and start a filmmaking career without spending tens of thousands of dollars: